 Larger drainage issues may require the use of more active solutions like sump pumps.
 These are particularly useful for larger yards that may flood after rain storms.
 They can eliminate the need for water to sit for days or weeks before it evaporates, which in turn helps reduce the negative things that flooding can cause.

 Another solution for drainage issues is to ensure that water drains properly onto the yard.
 Gutters and downspouts should be designed to distribute the water that drains from your roof in an effective way.

 While just one of these solutions can help with yard drainage issues, the ideal solution requires a combination of two or more of these solutions.
 Having your gutters drain into a french drain, for example, can ensure that water moves away from your home’s foundation.

 Can Dealing with Drainage Issues Add Waterproofing to Your Home?

 Dealing with yard drainage issues is one of the most important parts of reducing the amount of water that enters your home or affects your foundation.
 Your soil can help shield your home from water by taking advantage of that sponge-like effect.

-While dealing with drainage issues may not completely waterproof your home, it can help substantially.
+While dealing with a single water problem, a yard drainage issue, it may not completely waterproof your home, it can help substantially.
 Combine this with other techniques like crack injections and foundation repair, and the problem of invasive water tends to disappear.

 Don’t Let Water Ruin Your Home